kkuchta/kkuchta.github.com/_posts/2017-01-02-catchers-mitt.md

 ---
 layout: post
-title: Catcher's Mitt: A Simple Tool To Print Http Requests
+title: Catcher's Mitt- A Simple Tool To Print Http Requests
 ---

 The other day I released [Mitt](https://github.com/kkuchta/mitt), a simple tool that listens for http connections on a specified port and prints out requests to stdout.